 In 2012, Sam Vanhoutte, Kristof Rennen, Mike Martin and Panagiotis Kefalidis joined AZUG as volunteers, helping the day-to-day working.

 In 2015, Tom Kerkhove joined AZUG as a volunteer, helping the day-to-day working.
-Sam Vanhoutte decided to focus on other things.
+Sam Vanhoutte decided to focus on other things, while Panagiotis Kefalidis moved to the USA.

 Kris van der Mast

-As a Microsoft Lead Consultant and Architect at Crosspoint Solutions (part of the Cronos group), a company with a strong focus on BI, Data and CRM, Mike is mainly focused on the complete Microsoft product stack and therefore very flexible to work with.
-He’s been active in the IT industry for over 17 years and has performed almost all types of job profiles, going from coaching and leading a team to architecting and systems design and training.
+As a Microsoft Technical Evangelist, Mike is an Azure goto for ISV’s (independent software vendors).
+He’s been active in the IT industry for more than 20 years and has performed almost all types of job profiles, going from coaching and leading a team to architecting and systems design and training.
 Today he’s primarily into the Microsoft Cloud Platform and Application Lifecycle Management.
 He’s not a stranger to both dev and IT Pro topics, they even call him the perfect hybrid solution.
 In January 2012 he became a crew member of AZUG, the Belgian Microsoft Azure User Group.
 As an active member he’s both involved in giving presentations and organizing events.
 Mike is also a Microsoft Azure MVP (already awarded 4 times, working on his fifth) and Microsoft Azure Advisor.
 Helping out in the community and introducing new & young people into the world of Microsoft and technology is also one of his passions.
 Follow him on Twitter and read his blog here .

 After being in Azure fulltime for 4+ years, including being Azure Advisor, Insider and MVP, Kristof joined Microsoft as Cloud Solution Architect on October 1st 2014.
 In Belgium, Kristof is assisting many of his customers in being successfull with Azure and helps them in building solutions both on infrastructure as a service and platform as a service.
 His main interest goes to highly scalable and available, multi tenant and multi region, complex cloud solutions.
 One of his current passions and focuses is Internet of Things.